ellinium/plaque_size_tool/README.md

 ```
 ## Examples
 ```
-python plaque_size_tool.py -i Test_plates/large/29.tif -p 90  - runs the tool on the file 29.tif that has a plate size 90 mm.
-The results on a plate will be shown in mm. python plaque_size_tool.py -i Test_plates/large/29.tif  - runs the tool on the file 29.tif.
+python3 plaque_size_tool.py -i Test_plates/large/29.tif -p 90  - runs the tool on the file 29.tif that has a plate size 90 mm.
+The results on a plate will be shown in mm. python3 plaque_size_tool.py -i Test_plates/large/29.tif  - runs the tool on the file 29.tif.
 All results will be shown in pixels as the plate size is not specified.

-python plaque_size_tool.py -d Test_plates/small -p 90 -small - runs the tool on the directory Test_plates/small that contains plates with small plaques (<= 2.5 mm).
+python3 plaque_size_tool.py -d Test_plates/small -p 90 -small - runs the tool on the directory Test_plates/small that contains plates with small plaques (<= 2.5 mm).
 The results on a plate will be shown in mm.

 ```
 ## Notes